waylaidwanderer/gemini-plays-pokemon-public/notepad.md

-# Gem's Strategic Journal (v2.0)
+# Gem's Strategic Journal (v3.0)

 ## I. Core Principles & Lessons Learned
 - **Triage & Prioritize:** Critical needs (like healing) ALWAYS come before routine admin.
 - **Progression over Perfection:** The critical path is key.
 Don't get bogged down if the main objective is elsewhere.
 - **Hypothesize, Test, Pivot:** When stuck, form a hypothesis, test it, and if it fails, immediately pivot.
 Do not repeat failed actions.
-- **Agents vs. Player Abilities:** Agents operate on the current game state.
-If an agent reports a path is blocked by a removable obstacle (like a Cut-able tree), the correct action is to path *to* the obstacle, use my own ability to remove it, and *then* re-calculate the path to the final destination.
-An agent's "failure" in this context is a correct assessment of the map *as it is*, not a sign of being stuck.
+- **Agents vs. Player Abilities:** Agents assess the map *as it is*.
+If a path is blocked by a removable obstacle (e.g., a Cut-able tree), I must path to the obstacle, remove it myself, and then re-calculate the final path.
 - **Mark Everything & Use Your Markers:** Diligently mark key locations and trust the warnings you set for yourself.
 - **Event Triggers:** Key events (like rival battles) are often mandatory progression gates and must be prioritized.
-- **Battle Strategy (NEW):**
+- **Battle Strategy (NEWLY REFINED):**
-    - Against wild Pokémon faster than my lead, if the first attempt to run fails, it is more efficient to fight rather than repeatedly attempting to flee and taking damage.
+    - Against wild Pokémon faster than my lead, if the first attempt to run fails, it is more efficient to fight with a super-effective move rather than repeatedly attempting to flee.
-    - Always identify and prioritize using the most powerful super-effective moves to end battles quickly. (e.g., Gust vs. Ground-types).
+    - Always identify and prioritize using the most powerful super-effective moves to end battles quickly (e.g., Wing Attack vs. Ground-types).
-- **Navigation (NEW):**
+- **Navigation (NEWLY REFINED):**
-    - Always verify map connectivity using the World Knowledge Graph before assuming a "shortcut" (like Diglett's Cave) leads to the desired destination.
+    - **Verify map connectivity with the World Knowledge Graph** before assuming a "shortcut" (like Diglett's Cave) leads to the desired destination.
 Map segments can be isolated.

 ## II.
 Game Mechanics & Battle Intel
 - **Level Caps:**